by Dr. Lawrence Wilson

-Some children will also eat more vegetables if you use a dressing or garnish of butter, coconut oil, or a little diluted almond butter, for example, over the vegetables to add flavor.
+Some children will also eat more vegetables if you use a dressing or garnish of cream, butter, or a little almond butter, for example, over the vegetables to add flavor.

 Most young children, in particular, need a lot more quality fats and oils than many eat.
-They need these with each meal, or at least twice daily.
-They include red meats, dark meat chicken or turkey, certified raw dairy products are excellent, oily fish such as sardines or salmon in small quantity, eggs (with the yolks soft are best), and such items as butter, coconut oil is okay and sweet, olive oil, flax or hempseed oils, and some almond or other nut butters are okay in moderation.
+They need these with each meal.
+They include red meats, dark meat chicken or turkey, certified raw dairy products are excellent, oily fish such as sardines or salmon in small quantity, eggs (with the yolks soft are best), and such items as butter, olive oil, flax or hempseed oils, and some almond butter and a little sesame tahini or hummos.

 FOOD SENSITIVITIES, ANOTHER COMMON PROBLEM, AND A CONTRIBUTOR TO SOME CASES OF DELAYED DEVELOPMENT

 Food sensitivities among autistic children, in particular, are extremely common.
 This is not usually the precipitating cause of the delayed development, although if the diet is low in zinc and the digestive system is very deficient or weak, it is possible this could help induce a zinc deficiency.
 Therefore, it is a factor to consider and definitely a factor to think about in terms of correction of the situation.

 Food allergy testing is often helpful, but not necessary in most cases.
 The childŐs diet needs to be very simple, with the removal of offending foods, at least for a time until the intestines rebuild.

 The most common sensitive foods that we eliminate with every child, anyway, are wheat, beef, sugar and dairy products.
 These are not needed in almost all cases, and are best avoided.